 The blade ranges from 38 to 45 cm in length and is about 1.25 mm thick.
 The high-tempered, carbon steel blade has very little rocker, or curve, compared to hockey and figure skates and permits speed skaters to glide in long, straight lines.
 The blade on a clapskate detaches at the heel and there is a spring-loaded hinge under the ball of the foot which serves to snap the blade back into its original position.

 Speed skates are hand-sharpened, a procedure that takes 15 to 20 minutes for one pair.
 For maximum efficiency during the push, the edges must be at perfect 90 degree angles.
 Over time, the angles get rounded off causing the skate to lose sharpness, thus causing slips during the push.
 High-performance skaters sharpen their blades after every race.

 The speed skate boot is made of leather and fits like a glove.
 The only rigid part of the boot is the heel, which is reinforced for extra stability.
 Some skaters now use boots similiar to short track boots with a molded fibreglass bottom.
 The upper part of the boot is less rigid than a short track boot and it is cut lower on the ankle.
 Some skaters do not wear socks in order to increase the feel of the skates on the ice.

 Speed skaters minimize air resistance by wearing tight-fitting lycra suits complete with an aerodynamic hood and thumb loops.
-Aerodynamic strips are also placed on the legs and hood of the suit; and most skaters use eyewear to enhance vision or to prevent their eyes from tearing caused by the wind.
+Highly specialized aerodynamic fabric is used in strategic places on the speed suit; and most skaters use eyewear to enhance vision or to prevent their eyes from tearing caused by the wind.